lupyuen/lupyuen.github.io/src/nim.md

 TODO

-2024 is here!
+2024 is here.
+(Happy New Year!)
 We're running Apache NuttX RTOS (Real-Time Operating System) on Single-Board Computers with plenty of RAM...

 Like Ox64 BL808 RISC-V SBC with 64 MB RAM!

 _How do we use the Plentiful RAM?_

-Let's consume the extra RAM meaningfully...
-We'll create NuttX Apps the simpler safer way with a Garbage-Collected Language: Nim Programming Language!
+To consume the extra RAM (meaningfully), let's create NuttX Apps the simpler safer way with a Garbage-Collected Language: Nim Programming Language!

 how different from Zig and Rust?